LifesLight/AlphaGomoku/README.md

 *This loop is not yet implemented*

+## Multithreading
+Multithreading is implemented via a worker pool.<br>
+When creating a batcher it calculates the amount of **GCP** (Gamestate conversion processes), and **SIM** (Simulation) workers based on provided [hyperparameters](#threadingParam).
+These workers are all the workers ever created by that Batcher, we dynamically reduce the amount of workers to start when needed but we never create new ones.<br>
+Multithreading is implemented on a Batcher level since every environment is independent of all other, which makes multithreading fairly efficient due to not needing any mutexes or atomics.
+(Every environment will only ever be worked on by one thread).<br>

+### <a name="threadingParam"></a> Hyperparameters for threading are:
+- PerThreadSimulations: How many threads for simulating (MCTS Tree).
+- PerThreadGamestateConvertions: How many threads for converting nodes to [gamestate](#gs) tensors.

+*For n environments*

+- MaxThreads: How many max threads per type (can result in twice the amount of workers then expected but different types will never be active simultaniously).

 ## Data
 ### <a name="gs"></a>Gamestate
 Gomoku gamestates for neural network input are encoded as follows:<br>